LEARNAcademy/syllabus/README.md

 ## Unit Two: Javascript Foundations

 This is our opportunity to dig a bit deeper into the Javascript programming language.
-Here we will use the introductory topics in combination for more advanced logic performance and data manipulation.
+Here, we will use the introductory topics in combination with more advanced logic performance and data manipulation.

 1. [JavaScript Functions, Loops, and Arrays](./javascript/functions-loops-arrays.md)
 2. [JavaScript Higher-Order Functions](./javascript/higher-order-functions.md)